Verdant Tea

 Loading...

-This bundle includes 25 grams of five different teas for 125g total (25 sessions).
+This bundle includes 25 grams of seven different teas for 175g total (35 sessions).

 Wuyishan is one of the most famous tea growing regions in the world, and true hand-crafted tea from within the Wuyi Ecological Preserve is incredibly elusive with a proliferation of imitations out there.
 That is why we are so lucky to be working with the dynamic award-winning Li Family, who have been visionaries in restoring biodiversity and forest cover within the preserve and leaders in oolong craft.